-For more information about connect2culture call the CaringKind Helpline or visit caringkindnyc.org/connect2culture experiences.
+For more information about connect2culture call the CaringKind Helpline 646-744-2900 or visit caringkindnyc.org/connect2culture

+Caringkind The Heart of Alzheimer's Caregiving 360 Lexington Avenue, 3rd Floor New York, New York 10017 experiences.
 These programs combine three essential elements to improving mood: music, movement, and touch.
-Music stimulates long-term memory, making those recollections more easily accessible for the person with dementia.
+Music stimulates long-term memory, making those recollections more easily accessible for the person living with dementia.
 A generation of songs that are connected to life moments can have someone moving in their chair or on the dance floor.
 While movement and music go hand in hand, touch introduces social interaction and physical connection.
 With these components wrapped up in one activity, the result can be improved mood and engagement.

-Connect2culture thanks all of its partners in their pursuit of excellent and engaging programs for people with dementia and their caregivers.
+Connect2culture thanks all of its partners in their pursuit of excellent and engaging programs for people living with dementia and their care partners.